-Actions Objective #8 Protect against introduction of aquatic invasive species (AIS).
+Ac tions 1.
 Establish a volunteer-based AIS identification and monitoring program.
-Participate in the EDDMaps AIS Monitoring System provided by MNRF and OFAH for early detection, management and possible eradication.
-Work with scientific communities/universities to understand how to control aquatic invasive species.
-Ensure signs about responsibility to eliminate spread of AIS continue to be posted at boat launch area off Hwy 15.
-Provide educational information about aquatic invasive species and the pathways for introduction via OLLA newsletters, website, public workshops, meetings and pamphlets.
+Objective #8 2.
+Participate in the EDDMaps AIS Monitoring System provided by MNRF Protect against and OFAH for early detection, management and possible eradication. introduction of 3.
+Work with scientific communities/universities to understand how to control aquatic invasive aquatic invasive species. species (AIS).
+4. Ensure signs about responsibility to eliminate spread of AIS continue to be posted at boat launch area off Hwy 15.
+5. Provide educational information about aquatic invasive species and the pathways for introduction via OLLA newsletters, website, public workshops, meetings and pamphlets.